JustinIke/BubbleTeaBlog/_posts/2022-01-27-new-review.md

 date: 2022-01-30T16:50:03.949Z
 image: /assets/images/favicon.png
 ---
 Hi.
 I'm Angelina and this is my bubble tea blog.
 Here, I will be reviewing bubble tea drinks that I buy and writing about my adventures with the wonderful beverage.
+I hope it inspires you to try new bubble tea flavours.

 **So why bubble tea?**\
 It is my go-to drink.
 I once bought a bag of pearls bigger than my head so I could make it at home everyday and not spend so much $$.
 Whenever I travel, I always try to find local boba shops to try out.\